 You may not be sure why you are thinking about therapy but may feel that something is not quite right in with your life.
 Or perhaps you are clearer about what is troubling you.
 People come to therapy for various reasons.
 You may be having difficulties with your relationships with friends, family or colleagues.
 You may be feeling stuck, lost, confused, anxious or overwhelmed.
 You may be feeling frustrated, angry or depressed.
 Perhaps you are coping with a loss or bereavement.
 You might be having problems related to addictive or obsessive behaviours.
 Perhaps you feel uncertain about your identity, sexuality or sense of self.
 You may have experienced a shocking or traumatic experience which continues to cause you difficulties.

-I provide psychotherapy and counselling in Crouch End and at London Bridge.
 The Crouch End consulting rooms are located in north London and are 30 minutes from the West End and central London.
 There is easy access from Muswell Hill, Highgate, Finsbury Park, Archway, Alexandra Palace and Wood Green.
-The London Bridge consulting rooms are centrally located just off Tooley Street which is close to the City, central London, the West End, south London and national train links.
+I also provide online video sessions.
 For more details see locations

 To book a consultation...